-of up to 6 or 7 tourists are normally conducted with guide, the limited concerns about security.
+Tours of up to 6 or 7 tourists are normally conducted with 1 guide, indicating the limited concerns about security.
 There are some similarities among all providers in Dharavi.
-The tours normally last hours and are always conducted on foot.
+The tours normally last three hours and are always conducted on foot.
 All tours visit the industrial workshops and include the scaling of the roof of a workshop for a view over the roofs of Dharavi.
 The tours follow both larger roads, but also enter the narrow alleyways in which many of the houses in Dharavi lie.
 In these maze-like alleyways the tourists normally loose orientation, while the narrowness also means very close encounters with residents living there.
 The key differences between operators enacting the tour occur in the overall flexibility of the route.
 While tourists may always ask specific questions, the itinerary of RTT is not flexible enough as to cater for deviations or alternative routes through Dharavi.
 In contrast SG and MM are happy to customize the tour, according to tourist demands.
-Overall little emphasis is placed on interaction, in particular in the RTT tours.
-The visit of RTT’s own school enables a short chat with the professionals there encounters with residents are not specifically into the tour.
+Overall little emphasis is placed on interaction with residents, in particular in the RTT tours.
+The visit of RTT’s own school enables a short chat with the professionals there.
+However, encounters with residents are not specifically built into the tour.
 With BTL we witnessed how a visiting doctor, one of their customers, expressed interest in meeting a doctor in Dharavi.
 Talking about this during the interview, one of the founders explained:

 “We do our tours walking and if there is some special interest, like this customer had, then we try to do it.
 He wanted to meet a colleague working here, and it was possible to introduce him to one.
 We just did it.”
 (BTL)

 A typical tour of Kibera is approximately 2-3 hours and conducted on foot, in groups of up to six participants.
-Tourists are picked up at their hotels or met at a shopping centre just outside Kibera from where the tours start.
+Tourists are picked up at their hotels or met at a shopping centre just outside Kibera, from where the tours start.
 The guides normally try to limit picture taking, by instructing tourists to ask the guide first.
-All guides place a strong emphasis on the importance of safety and ask tourists not to bring big ‘flashy’ items on the tour, big watches or expensive cameras.
+All guides place a strong emphasis on the importance of safety and ask tourists not to bring big ‘flashy’ items on the tour, for example, big watches or expensive cameras.
 This is a clear indication that visiting Kibera comes with certain risk.
 All tours are conducted by at least two guides, even in smaller groups.
 KUFET forms an exception, as tours are often operated by its founder alone.
 Most guides explicitly advise against visiting Kibera alone.
 All tours only cover specific neighbourhoods or ‘villages’ within the Kibera area, namely Soweto West and Kawtekera, while large parts of Kibera are off-limits, as KUFET founder explained.

 “Remember that I told you, there is one side of Kibera, where I cannot go with you, because I know, it is not safe.
 But, here were we are doing the tour, it is safe.
 We can just walk and there is no problem.
 You can talk to people and people are always ready to talk to you, and they are friendly, as you saw [referring to the slum tour]” (KUFET)